Table of Contents

 I wanted a physical representation of my life experiences and my work.
 In this case, my entire year abroad in Japan.

 I’ve mentioned this in my everyday carry video, but having a couple of prints, or a test print of my photobook helps disarm people when they confront you about taking photos of them or even ask you to delete them.

 Having this physical representation of my work helps with that, it also helps to potentially share your work with other people, and could in theory help create some sort of income as well.

 However, in my case, I would need to order dozens, or even hundreds of books to make it slightly profitable, which means investing thousands of dollars on it, without knowing if people are willing to pick one up, without even considering shipping cost, marketing, etc, and that makes you consider your options.

 So as a very small YouTube channel and content creator, I need to be realistic and correctly set my expectations, people, subscribers and my audience do not owe me anything.
 So expecting to sell all of those books would be disingenuous.

-The point is to ask yourself why are you doing this, the value of it and for me, a photobook is something that I would want to have for myself, even If I never get to sell them.
+The point is to ask yourself why are you doing this, and what the value of it is for me, a photobook is something that I would want to have for myself, even If I never get to sell them.